drakumus/SwaggerPact/README.md

 5. Reference one of the existing tests and write a test that will validate the swagger spec.

 # Things to Watch out for
-1. Be very cognisant of the return type header.
+1. Be very cognisant of the response Content-Type header in your pact.
 The parser used by the SwaggerPactValidator uses this to discover the expected response body.
 2. To be added

 # TODO